We find a balance between making sure we’re talking to a genuine customer while ensuring your personal details are safe.

 How will this affect me?

-On or before 14 September 2019 we will be introducing extra security on your account.
+We are introducing extra security on your account.
 This means we may need to send more One-Time Passwords to your mobile or landline phone before you use certain services in internet banking, and when you use your Debit or Credit card online.
 All you’ll need to do is enter these passwords when you’re asked to.

 Because your passwords will be unique and sent only to your phone, when you use a password, we’ll know it’s really you.
 This will help us make sure that only you have access to your account.